TheDoctor0/LeakLooker/README.md

 ![](https://cdn-images-1.medium.com/max/600/1*-s4pZpMIU4ZbdRjuBVxRYg.png)

 ## Additional
 Tool has been made for educational purposes only.
 I'm not responsible for any damage caused.
-Don't be evil.